 This GIANT Popsicle Cake Tutorial is perfect for July 4th!
 In fact, with a few color and design changes, it would be perfect for any summer party!

-Give the tutorial a whirl now, or file the idea away for any of your casual summertime gatherings.
+Give the tutorial a whirl now, or file this fun and easy cake idea away for any of your casual summertime gatherings.
 Your guests will love the look, and YOU will love how easily the design is put together!

 Let’s get started…

 First, I began with two filled 9×13 cake layers.
 Of course, if you are expecting a crowd, this popsicle cake design works for any size of sheet cake!

 Next, I used a cake round as a template to mark off what will become a rounded top to our “popsicle” with an edible ink marker.
 I carved away the top corners & crumb-coated the cake in our crusting Classic Vanilla Buttercream.

 Next, I carved out a bite from our popsicle & frosted over the newly exposed cake.